spring-team/automation-client-clj/README.md

 ### Actionable Messages

-Messages can also contain references to invocable things.
+Messages can also contain references to invokable things.
 If you already have a command handler named "hello-github-commit", then you can send a message giving users a button to click on.
 It's like putting a callback function into slack.